kimfrie/datafold-docs/docs/development_testing/cloud.md

   ```
 :::

-### Run with --cloud
+### Run `data-diff --dbt --cloud`

-Run your dbt model with `--cloud` to see the impact that your model change had on the data.
+Build 1 or more dbt models, and then run `data-diff --dbt --cloud` to see the impact that your model changes had on the data.

   ```zsh
   dbt run --select <MODEL> && data-diff --dbt --cloud